tmastersmart/pi-talk/README.md

 Install as follows

+place php files in /var/www/html and .sh files in /home/pi/

 run this to test
 aplay /usr/share/sounds/alsa/*
 if ok do next if not you need to fix your speakers first

+run the install
-sudo apt update
+sudo bash install.sh
-sudo apt-get install espeak

-espeak "this is a test of pi talk" once this is working

-place .php scripts in your webserver directory.
-/var/www/html/

 If you dont have a webserver I recomend installing Pi hole it will set everything up for you and install a dns server.

-place talk.sh in your home directory
-/home/pi/
+http://0.0.0.0/talk.php?talk=test should set files to talk

-http://0.0.0.0/talk.php?talk=test should now create a .wav file and if you run bash talk.sh   it should speak those works out the speaker.
+bash talk2.sh   should speak those works out the speaker.

+http://0.0.0.0/talk.php?play=1 should set 1.mp3 or 1.wav  to be played

+bash talk2.sh   will play the 1.mp3 file

+you can play a unlimited # of chimes just place them and name them 1 2 3 in the home directory .wav or .mp3

 Once this is all working import the driver in hubitat. https://raw.githubusercontent.com/tmastersmart/pi-talk/main/pi_talk.groovy